 - 1. The problem of sex trafficking in Colorado

 - 2. What is “commercial sexual activity”?

 - 6. Federal sex trafficking laws

 Colorado has a huge problem in the area of forced labor, especially forced or coerced participation in the illegal sex trade.
-The National Human Trafficking Resource Center reports that in the first half of 2016, they received 53 reports of sex trafficking in addition to dozens of calls related to forced labor in areas other than sex.
+The National Human Trafficking Resource Center reports that in the first half of 2016, they received 53 reports of victims of human trafficking for sex in addition to dozens of calls related to forced labor in areas other than sex.

 In another case, a man was charged with human trafficking of a minor, soliciting prostitution of a child and attempted sex assault of a child after he tried to buy a 7-year-old boy from an undercover federal agent.

-As defined by 18-3-504 (3), C.R.S., “commercial sexual activity” means sexual activity for which anything of value is given to, promised to, or received by a person.
+As defined by CRS 18-3-504 (3), “commercial sexual activity” means sex acts for which anything of value is given to, promised to, or received by a person.